¨You and I travel by road and rail. Economists travel by infrastructure¨.

-While prices for most things vary depending on where and when you buy them, travel product prices change seemingly both more frequently and randomly than any other consumer commodity.
+While prices for most things vary depending on where and when you buy them, travel prices change seemingly more frequently and randomly than any other consumer commodity.

 A couple of times in my life, for example, the cost of my airline ticket changed significantly within just ten minutes.

-Yet, unless you are in a country with extremely high inflation, the price of most other consumer purchase never change so rapidly.
+Yet, unless you are in a country with extremely high inflation, the price of most other consumer purchases never changes so rapidly.

 Usually, the reasons why prices for most consumer goods vary between stores are also relatively transparent.
 We know, for example, that:

-- Consumer prices are more expensive in high rent locations -like the center of a big city- than lower rent locations– like many suburbs.
+- Consumer prices are higher in high rent locations (like the center of a big city) than lower rent locations like many suburbs.

-- Areas where many stores are selling the same products (malls, for example), are usually cheaper than places where a business is a monopoly.
+- Areas where many stores sell the same products (malls, for example), are usually cheaper than places with a monopoly business.

 We also usually understand why we spend more on a product at one type of store than another.
 For example, if you want to buy milk and bread, you will pay more at the corner convenience store than at a large box store, like Walmart, to avoid:

-- the time to find the right aisle at Walmart to buy just milk and bread; and
+- The time to find the right aisle at Walmart to buy just milk and bread.